 Step 3: Select a style from 2D charts.
 Now the chart will be inserted into the spreadsheet.

 Step 4: Let’s see how to format the charts once inserted.
 We have different options to change the color and texture of the inserted bars.
-Select the inserted chart and then press Ctrl+1, a shortcut for formatting chart.
+Select the inserted chart and then press Ctrl+1, a shortcut for formatting the chart.
 This will provide a sidebar next to the chart with different options to fill the bars will different colors, change the background texture, etc.

-Step 6: Click on the design menu it will provide a list of chart styles.
+Step 6: Click on the design menu.
+It will provide a list of chart styles.
 The different chart styles available are:

 Different Chart Styles

 Let’s look at the different Chart Styles available in Excel 2016.